kubernetes/minikube/site/content/en/docs/Reference/Drivers/docker.md

 ## Overview

-The Docker driver is an experimental VM-free driver that ships with minikube v1.7.0.
+The Docker driver is an experimental VM-free driver that ships with minikube v1.7.

-The Docker driver reuses the base image from (kind)[https://kind.sigs.k8s.io/], but extended to support a Docker runtime.
+This driver was inspired by the [kind project](https://kind.sigs.k8s.io/), and uses a modified version of its base image.

 ## Special features